Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 Seconds later, she got the confirmation she’d been awaiting.

-*“Byron Echo-Victor-Zero-One-One, no-jump zone cleared.
-Bon Voyage.”*
+*"Byron Echo-Victor-Zero-One-One, no-jump zone cleared.
+Bon Voyage."*

-“Thank you Armstrong.”
+"Thank you Armstrong."

-On the internal line, Allison sighed. ***“Finally.*** *Jump’s ready whenever you are, babe.”*
+On the internal line, Allison sighed. ***"Finally.*** *Jump’s ready whenever you are, babe."*

 Xiù raised a gloved hand and gave her a thumbs-up in the camera.
 She selected the Akyawentuo beacon code on the screen to her right, reflecting as she did so that it didn’t *feel* like only four days had elapsed since they’d jumped back here.